1560800/CarND-Traffic-Sign-Classifier-Project/README.md

 2. Size, center position, angle(the sign rotates), view angle(view is not front)
 3. Image brightness, saturation and contrast

-# 2.Design and Test a Model Architecture
+# 2. Design and Test a Model Architecture
 ## 2-1 Preprocessing
 #### Counter Measures the above "Notes on data samples"
 I did the following image processing to take measures against the above three items.